Home to the World’s Largest Collection

 He did and they have.
 In 1992, Barry left his job as an Assistant Attorney General for the State of Wisconsin to open this most improbable museum, now one of Wisconsin’s most popular attractions.

-Located on Hubbard Avenue in downtown Middleton, Wisconsin, the National Mustard Museum is open from 10 am to 5 pm, seven days a week — except New Years, Easter, Thanksgiving and Christmas.
+Located on Hubbard Avenue in downtown Middleton, Wisconsin, the National Mustard Museum is open from 10 am to 5 pm, typically seven days a week (except New Years Day, Easter, Thanksgiving and Christmas).
+Please see our Hours of Operation for any seasonal adjustments to our schedule.

 The best part?
 It’s FREE!